ktorio/ktor-documentation/topics/custom_plugins.md

 * Can I use a custom plugin with suspendable databases?

    Yes.
 All the handlers are suspending functions, so you can perform any suspendable database operations inside your plugin.
-But don't forget to deallocate resources for specific calls ([](#call-after-finish)) or handle a server shutdown ([](#handle-shutdown)).
+But don't forget to deallocate resources for specific calls.

 * How to use a custom plugin with blocking databases?